 Is an EDF RC jet engine better than an electric propeller-driven motor?

-es, and no. this all depends on what you are trying to achieve.
+yes, and no. This all depends on what you are trying to achieve.
 If you are looking to produce a very fast model aircraft, the answer is probably to go with a propeller that is of a greater diameter than the ducted fan; If you are trying to recreate an accurate scale model of a real size aircraft, you’ll use an engine that is representative of the full-size plane – ie an EDF RC jet engine for a jet-engined aircraft, and an electric propeller engine for a piston-engined plane.

 On the whole, EDF motors use twice as much power as a normal propeller motor, which makes them less efficient in battery use.